espressif/esp-adf/examples/korvo_du1906/README.md

 - App bin: Change "version.txt" in the project directory and recompile.
 - Tone bin: Use this script to assign version `python $ADF_PATH/tools/audio_tone/mk_audio_tone.py -r tone/ -f components/audio_flash_tone -v v1.1.1`.

-The bin files version checking after every booting, exculde profile.bin.
+The bin files version checking after every booting, exclude profile.bin.
 User copy the profile.bin to microSD card root folder and inserted to ESP32-Korvo-DU1906 microSD card slot could be execute the profile.bin upgrade.

 The app will wait 15 s for Wi-Fi connection.
 If the connection succeeds, the OTA process will start; if not, skip it.

 ##### Strategy 2

-To use OTA strategy 2, some patchs should be applied first.
+To use OTA strategy 2, some patches should be applied first.
 ```bash
 cd $ADF_PATH; git apply $ADF_PATH/examples/korvo_du1906/patches/adf_ota_patch.patch
 ```